ihmeuw/vivarium_research/docs/source/onboarding_resources/computing/index.rst

 Python is the name of a programming language.
 It is the name for the syntax used in code.

-Anaconda is a software you can use to interface with Python.
-It is specifically designed for improved user interface and has tools tailored for data science.

 Conda is a package manager that we use to create and maintain environments.
 It is designed to allow for easier package installation and control across team members.

+Anaconda is a software you can use to install Python and conda, and create conda environments, on Windows.
+It is specifically designed for data science.